Anti-slavery and human trafficking statement

 The Modern Slavery Act 2015 (Act) requires any commercial organisation in any sector, which supplies goods or services, and carries on a business or part of a business in the United Kingdom, and is above a specified total turnover, to produce and publish an annual slavery and human trafficking statement.

 Fladgate LLP is an internationally focused law firm, based in London, which provides a broad spectrum of legal services for businesses and individuals.
-Our firm comprises over 255 partners, lawyers and support staff.
+Our firm comprises 260 partners, lawyers and support staff.

 Our policies on slavery and human trafficking